inferadb/control/docs/overview.md

 - Refresh tokens are single-use and automatically rotated
 - Detecting a used refresh token indicates possible token theft → revoke all refresh tokens for that auth context
 - Refresh tokens do NOT check current permissions (uses cached vault_role)
-- If permissions change, client will receive 403 from @server and must re-authenticate
+- If permissions change, client will receive 403 from @engine and must re-authenticate

 ---